 The Difference Between Hair Shedding, Breakage, and Loss

-There’s a lot of terminology in the world of haircare—especially when it comes to hair loss.
 So before you rush to a conclusion over those extra hairs in your brush, it’s important to know the difference between hair loss, hair shedding, and hair breakage.
 Depending on which issue you’re dealing with, the products and treatments to get your hair back on track vary greatly.
+However, knowing whether you’re dealing with breakage vs. shedding is an important early step in that process.
+Once that has been determined, then you can begin to implement a plan to how to reduce excess hair shedding.

 Table of Contents

 Even when our systems are running perfectly, the average person sheds 50 to 100 hairs a day, according to the American Academy of Dermatology (ADA).
 Hair shedding that exceeds that average is called telogen effluvium, a condition that typically resolves itself naturally.
-“Excessive hair shedding comes from things like stress, giving birth, or losing over 20 pounds,” explains Faith Huffnagle, Director of Education at Prose and verteran hairstylist.
+“Excessive hair shedding comes from things like stress, postpartum, or losing over 20 pounds,” explains Faith Huffnagle, Director of Education at Prose and veteran hairstylist.
 “The causes of excessive hair shedding are temporary and you have to give yourself time and grace to let your hair shed and come back.”
 The ADA also lists surgical procedures, going off birth control, and recovering from an illness (even a high fever) as additional telogen effluvium causes.
-Usually hair shedding happens two to three months after a stressful event or health trigger.
+Usually excessive hair shedding happens two to three months after a stressful event or health trigger.

 How long does it take to recover from excessive hair shedding?
 The ADA notes that most people see a return to normal fullness within six to nine months—providing the stressor or health trigger doesn’t persist, as long term stress and poor health can cause ongoing hair shedding.
-To strengthen your hair, Faith recommends hair care products with ingredients like maca and biotin, which can both be found in Prose formulations.
+To strengthen your hair, Faith recommends hair care products with ingredients like maca root and biotin, which can both be found in Prose formulations.

 View this post on Instagram